siraat-ai-academy/freelance-content-writing-suite-by-jamalu/10-niche-specialized-writing/52-faith-based-soft-writing.md

 ---

 ## 💼 02.
-What Jamalu Will Do for You
+What Eks2 Will Do for You
-Jamalu will craft:
+Eks2 will craft:
 - 1–2 pieces of **faith-rooted writing** (typically 400–800 words each)
 - A tone that’s **gentle**, **non-judgmental**, and **encouraging**
 - Scripturally aligned (if requested) or universally spiritual in nature